LQF2020/node-restful-api-swagger/README.md

     npm start
     ```

 6. Now, you are ready to play with the restful urls.
 Just simply open your browser and access http://127.0.0.1:3000/api-docs .
-If you would like different %HOST% and %PORT%, just change in `.env` file.
+If you would like different `HOST` and `PORT`, just change in `.env` file.

 ## Reference: